Tuesday, 31 January 2023

 The first reason Gandhi matters is that he gave India, and the world, a means of resisting unjust authority without using force oneself.

 No he didn't.
 He took over civil disobedience techniques which had already been used to greater effect.
 In Britain, opposition by Dissenters ( a minority who opposed the Established Church) to the 1902 Education Act, which forced many of them to pay for Anglican Schools through their local taxes, had triggered a massive passive resistance campaign spearheaded by a Baptist Minister, John Clifford, who formed the National Passive Resistance Committee, which hoped to convince more Nonconformists to resist the Act and stop paying their rates until it was repealed.
 By 1904 over 37,000 summonses for unpaid school taxes were issued, with thousands having their property seized and 80 protesters going to prison.
 This was a big factor in the defeat of the Tories in the 1906 election.
 Sadly, as Nehru notes in 'Discovery of India', the threat of confiscation put an end Gandhian resistance to the 1935 Act.
-Congress ended its policy of non-cooperation and contested elections like other parties.
+Congress ended its policy of non-cooperation and stood for elections like other parties.

 Another Gandhian technique, the hunger strike, had been used much more effectively by the Suffragettes.
 But they were prepared to die in that cause and the Government had to resort to forced feeding and the 'Cat and Mouse Act'.